 Secondly, heat loss leads to blasting the heat out at higher temperatures and for longer periods of time.
 This increases heating bills and isn’t great for the environment.

-In many cases, the increased initial investment of choosing A-rated double glazing for UPVC and aluminium windows, bi-fold doors and composite front doors is quickly recouped due to the significant savings you make over just a year or two.
+In many cases, the increased initial investment of choosing A-rated double glazing for UPVC windows, aluminium windows, bi-fold doors, composite front doors, aluminium doors, patio doors and French doors is quickly recouped due to the significant savings you make over just a year or two.
 All it requires from you is a basic understanding of how energy ratings work, and that you choose a reputable supplier.